 Stick it out

 All couples go through peaks and valleys in their marriages.
 Sometimes it’s great, other times you wonder what you were ever thinking saying the words: I do.
-But if you truly want to be with your spouse until “death does us part”, science is suggesting that you stick it out*.
+But if you truly want to be with your spouse until “death do us part”, science is suggesting that you stick it out*.

 New research reveals that couples who stick out the tough years in their marriage end up happier for it.
 The study sheds light on findings from 10,000 parents.
-Results reveal that of the 70% couples who were unhappy after the birth of their first child, a whopping 68% reported being anywhere from happy to “Extremely Happy” 10 years later.
+Results reveal that of the 70% of couples who were unhappy after the birth of their first child, a whopping 68% reported being anywhere from happy to “Extremely Happy” 10 years later.

 A marriage, in many ways, is like a rollercoaster.
 It’s an amazing experience, but it has its ups and downs.
 Many couples go through periods of unhappiness, but that is no reason to give up on trying to change your relationship.
 Life is what you make of it.
 Coping with an unhappy marriage is all about changing your perspective.